 And from the way it's looking, the world they will inherit has already been squandered.
 Our parents generation grew up in a time of unprecedented growth, the age of cheap oil - a 100 year paradigm that fueled all the rich affluence that we have enjoyed up to today.
 But the 21st century, the young are realizing, will be a century of decline - declining supplies of cheap energy, fresh water, arable soil, and clean air; declining mental clarity in a world saturated by commercial noise, declining security in an age of climate change and growing resource wars.
 For the youth of today that have not responded by becoming incredibly pissed off, they have responded by becoming incredibly despondent - birthing the kind of philosophical narcissism and ironic distance that is so perfectly embodied by the modern "hipster."

 Of course, billions of people all over the world never even got a taste of the party that we in the affluent West have gotten to enjoy.
 Can you imagine the rage and anger one would feel knowing how so few in the West could enjoy so much while so many in the rest of the world will not benefit from any of it before it's gone?
-And some people have trouble understanding (not condoning mind you, but understanding) why kids in the Middle East would dream of blowing us up.

 We've got to listen to this rage, not fight it but listen to it.
 So many people in our society are apathetic towards politics or social change.
 How can we turn the tide?
 What's the secret to transforming apathy into resolve?